palewire/first-python-notebook/docs/src/notebook.md

 2+2
 ```

 There.
 Not so bad, right?
-You have just written your first code.
+You have just written your first line of code.
 When you execute a cell, the text inside it will be processed and the output will be displayed below the cell.
 If the cell contains code, it will be run by the Jupyter notebook's underlying programming language.
 In the jargon of Python, you have entered two [integers](https://docs.python.org/3/library/functions.html#int) and combined them using [the addition operator](https://docs.python.org/3/library/operator.html#mapping-operators-to-functions).

 <div class="responsive-iframe-container">
     <iframe class="responsive-iframe" src="https://www.youtube.com/embed/g_pJejF0GmU?si=Dw5X91-vINPaSBOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>